filearchitect/blank-files/README.md

 We're grouping things in broad strokes categories.
 These categories are still a bit fluid and might change.

+- 3D
+- 3D-editing
 - audio
 - audio-editing
 - document-text
 - document-spreadsheet
 - document-presentation
+- video
 - video-editing
-- video
-- 3d
 - CAD (Todo)
+- etc. (Suggested and pull requests welcomed)

 ## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request and add files to the `files` directory and update `files/index.json` file.
+There are a lot more file types that could be added here.
+If you'd like to add a new file type, please feel free to submit a Pull Request and add files to the `files` directory and update `files/index.json` file.

 ## License